rwchakra/claude-code-hpc/README.md

 Claude Code skills and configuration for running research code on HPC clusters.
+The README.md serves as a guide to the actual text, in workflow.md.

+The README.md has been written with the help (obviously), of Claude.

 ## Overview